Building Project FAQ

 Aren’t books going away?
 Why do we need a library?

 Literacy in society has always been and continues to be a relevant and important part of a community.
 During the COVID-19 pandemic, this has become more evident than ever.
 Libraries are not only important educational institutions, but also a resource, cultural center and social hub.
 Libraries are indeed an essential service.

 Books may go away someday, but it isn’t happening yet, and our renovated library will be designed to allow us to adjust our space as the physical collections change, so we can continue our mission to “provide a portal for all to explore, imagine and engage.”
 Public libraries bring communities together in a culture of lifelong learning and exploration — through a variety of formats.

 Who is going to pay for this?

-The City is taking advantage of a grant opportunity through the Board of Library Commissioners.
-If we are awarded a grant, the project would be funded by a combination of the grant, the City, and fundraising efforts.
+The City has been awarded a $7.9M grant from the Massachusetts Board of Library Commissioners and, if approved by the City Council, the project will be funded by a combination of the grant, the City, and fundraising efforts.